Rebecca Hasson: Early life and education

-Hasson studied exercise science at the University of Massachusetts Amherst, earning a BS in 2001 and a Master's in 2005.
+Hasson studied exercise science at the University of Massachusetts Amherst, earning a BS in 2001 and a master's in 2005.
 She completed her PhD at the University of Massachusetts Amherst in 2009, with her thesis titled "Do metabolic and psychosocial responses to exercise explain ethnic/racial disparities in insulin resistance?".
 Which considered how non-Hispanic blacks are more insulin-resistant compared to non-Hispanic whites, which increases their risk for Diabetes mellitus type 2.
 Whilst at University of Massachusetts Amherst she was selected for the Atlantic 10 Conference Volleyball team.

 Research and career

 Hasson was a postdoctoral fellow at the University of Southern California, identifying the mechanisms that contribute to health inequalities at the Childhood Obesity Research Center.
 In 2010 she started her second postdoctoral fellowship as a W. K. Kellogg Scholar at the University of California, San Francisco's Center on Social Disparities in Health.
+Before pursuing these postdoctoral opportunities, Hasson received her B.A., M.S., and PhD from the Department of Kinesiology at the University of Massachusetts.

 She is an Assistant Professor of Kinesiology at the University of Michigan, where she looks at the causes and consequences of pediatric obesity.
+Hasson serves as the Director of the Childhood Disparities Research Laboratory within the School of Kinesiology.
 She combines her background in social epidemiology, pediatric endocrinology and exercise physiology in her current work.
 Hasson is concerned that a sedentary lifestyle can increase the risk of type 2 Diabetes and cancer.
 In 2017 she worked with the American College of Sports Medicine (ACSM) to increase the physical activity of American people.
 Together, Hasson and ACSM identified four goals: